- Animated Videos

 Absolutely.
 Anyone present in workplace - interns, volunteers, housekeeping staff, contractors, visitors - has the right to file a complaint, so training helps create universal awareness.

-It documents preventive action, improves employee awareness, ensures IC process understanding, reduces risk of legal escalation, and strengthens audit readiness that are critical elements for POSH compliance.
+POSH training helps organisations meet their legal obligations under the POSH Act, 2013 by demonstrating proactive prevention, improves employee awareness, ensures IC process understanding, reduces risk of legal escalation, and strengthens audit readiness that are critical elements for POSH compliance.

 Yes.
 It covers acceptable and unacceptable behaviour during video calls, chats, emails, messaging, social media interaction, and WFH etiquette.